Bank robbery defendant who led police on a chase from Foxboro to North Attleboro cites coronavirus in failed bid for release

 But it didn’t work.

-Charles L Wheeler, 48, was denied his request last week in U.S. District Court in Boston, where he faces sentencing July 13, according to court records.
+Charles Wheeler, 48, was recently denied his request in U.S. District Court in Boston, where he faces sentencing July 13, according to court records.

 In September 2018, Wheeler led state police on a chase that began at Gillette Stadium and extended to the Toner Boulevard exit of Interstate 95 in North Attleboro, where he crashed.